TABLE OF CONTENTS

 They can grow up to 6 mature and 6 immature plants, with the maximum amount of 12 mature plants per household.

 Recreational cannabis was made legal in New York in 2021.
-Adult-use licenses are expected to be issued no sooner than spring 2023.
+Adult-use licenses were issued in 2023.

 Adults can possess up to 3 ounces of flower and up to 24 grams of concentrate and up to 5 pounds of flower in their home.
 Residents may grow up to 6 cannabis plants (3 mature and 3 immature) or 12 plants per household.